This first article appears in the

 The craniosacral practitioner facilitates the healing of the

-client's own healing process, and in doing this the
+client's own healing process.
+In doing this the

 practitioner slows, broadens and eventually stills his